 Depending on DepthFlag, the following applies.

-If DepthFlag is equal to 0, the variable availableFlagT is set equal to 0.
+If DepthFlag is equal to 0 or PartMode[ xP ][ yP ] is not equal to PART_2Nx2N, the variable availableFlagT is set equal to 0.

 Otherwise ( DepthFlag is equal to 1), the derivation process for the texture merging candidate as specified in subclause H.8.5.2.1.13 is invoked with the luma location ( xP, yP ), the variables nPSW and nPSH as the inputs and the outputs are the flag availableFlagT, the prediction utilization flags predFlagL0T and predFlagL1T, the reference indices refIdxL0T and refIdxL1T, and the motion vectors mvL0T and mvL1T.